Yes, universities and colleges are extremely keen to meet students and parents alike.

 Most unis have an app or planning page for the open day.
 You need this!

 Another big thing: book your place in the seminars!
-Get in as early as you can.
-It gets crazy busy.
+Get in as early as you can to make sure you get in.

 Do some homework before you get there: get a university prospectus from your school Career Advisor, or online, and read up on the courses.
 From there, you can go to the Faculty web page and have a good look at the courses, find out what you’ll be studying.